camba1/gotempm/README.md

 ##### Building and pushing images (optional)

-Out of the box, the Kubernetes manifest will pull existing Bolbeck goTemp images from Docker Hub.
+Out of the box, the Kubernetes manifest will pull existing Bolbeck goTempM images from Docker Hub.
 You are welcome to change the Kubernetes manifests in the `./cicd/K8s` folder to pull your own images.
 To build your own images of each service and push them to docker hub run the command below for each of the services: